 How to Store Fermented Tomatoes…

 Sometimes I get this thin white film on the top of the brine.
+The white film is called kahm yeast and won’t hurt you.
 I want to let you know that I never throw away my fermented goodness.
 I scoop the film out and keep eating my food.

 How to Use Fermented Tomatoes…

 Fermented tomatoes are soft, tangy, sour, yet still hold the tomato taste… It’s an interesting combination of tastes, I have to admit.
 You can eat them by themselves as a healthy snack.
 You can add them to sandwiches or salads, or as a side for an egg salad or a tuna salad or a chicken salad (or any other dish, really).
 I’ve also heard that they are great to make salsa and marinara sauce with but I haven’t tried this yet.

 It’s important to use non-chlorinated water when making brine for fermenting so if you live in the city, you might need to purchase water.
 Distilled water is just fine for fermenting.